websemantics/awesome-ant-design/README.md

 - [Vue.js Ant UI](https://github.com/kokoroX/vue-ant-ui) - Ant Design UI components built in Vue.js.
 - [Ant Design Vue](https://github.com/lileilei/Ant-design-vue) - Vue.js version of Ant Design.

+## Components

+A list of UI components built with Ant Design,

+- [React Grid](https://github.com/kagawagao/react-grid) - Grid React UI Component based on Ant Design.
+- [Antd Kit](https://github.com/huhulab/antd-kit) - Advanced Ant Design components.

+## Applications

+A list of mature apps built with Ant Design,

+- [Eevee](https://github.com/pizn/eevee) - Based on Github page online editing blog platform.
+The project is based React, Ant Design and GitHub API.

+## Frameworks

+A list of frameworks using Ant Design,

+- [R2](https://github.com/dog-days/r2) - Framework to scaffold apps based on [Ant Design React Components](http://ant.design/#/docs/react/introduce) that is built with React and Redux.
+R2 comes with a page builder, layout manager and many other features that will speed up the development process.
+Check out the [demo app](https://console.topvdn.com).
+You will need to register and validate email to view the admin panel.

 ## Made with Ant Design

 A mixed quality list of starter projects, boilerplates and applications built with Ant Design (some in early stage),